 The City Year UK experience

-Volunteer mentors face challenges together, as a team, supported and coached by their ‘go to’ City Year UK staff member or 'impact officer'.
+City Year Mentors face challenges together, as a team, supported and coached by their ‘go to’ City Year UK staff member or 'impact officer'.
 As one of our alums explains: “My impact officer taught me to trust myself and encouraged me to make a real difference.
 My teammates taught me to take credit for my strengths and to recognise my potential.
 I’m truly grateful for their support.”

 “You’re a role-model, mentor, listener, provider, supporter, leader, teacher, rejoicer, and motivator… all in one!”

-A day for our volunteer mentors
+A day for our City Year Mentors

 Leadership is core to City Year UK, but we aren’t necessarily talking about being at the forefront or being a CEO.
 We see it as the ability to motivate others and lead by example, recognise a problem and be the solution and understand who you are and how you can make a difference.